rolspace/www.rolandoramos.tech/_posts/2016-03-08-the-ienumerable-group-by-overloads.markdown

 - hello world
 ---

-From time to time, I have needed to create a few Linq queries using the GroupBy command, and for some reason, I always found it easier to use the query syntax, instead of Lambda expressions.
+From time to time, I have had the need to create a few Linq queries using the GroupBy command.
+For some reason, I have always found it easier to use the query syntax, instead of Lambda expressions.

 Today I decided to go through each of the GroupBy overloads in order to clarify things and make life easier on my end (and maybe for you as well!).
 One note though, I have decided not include the overloads using the <code>IEqualityComparer</code>, as they are the same version of another overload with just an additional parameter.